wartman/capsule/readme.md

 This should all be pretty straightforward, but there are some important things to call out.

-The first is that `Container.build` is a macro that checks the `capsule.Module`s passed to it to make sure that all dependencies are satisfied.
+The first is that `Container.build` is a macro that ensures the dependencies of all `capsule.Module`s passed to it are satisfied.
 If, for example, we omitted the `FooAndBarModule` from the above example:

 ```haxe
 function main() {